A Georgian Country House for a Lord Chief Justice

 He had the building pulled apart and then, by removing the top storey, recreated a two-storey house rendered in Italianate style, with an extensive west end wing.
 A few years after the original house was built the intriguing drama of a well known local legend was to unfold revealing the mysteries of some long lost buried treasure.

 Ballyvolane has known three families; the Coppingers originally lived here in a much older building from sometime during the middle ages, until the land was acquired by the Pyne family in the early 18th century.
 The Pynes built the present house and lived here until 1953, when it was bought by the late Cyril Hall Green and his wife Joyce, on their return from Malaya, where Cyril had managed rubber plantations since the 1930's.
 Ballyvolane was passed on to Cyril's son, Jeremy, who ran it as a mixed tillage and dairy farm until the mid 1980's when it became one the founding members of the Hidden Ireland group, an association of town and country houses offering a unique and exclusive style of accommodation and chosen for their architectural merit and interesting characteristics.

 Ballyvolane was managed as a successful country house guesthouse by Jeremy and his wife, Merrie until January 2004, when the reins were handed to his son Justin and his wife, Jenny.
-Four generations of the Green Family now live at Ballyvolane.
+Three generations of the Green Family now live at Ballyvolane.

 The Legend of a Witch, foul murder and a chest of buried treasure

 (This article appears in the book 'Curious Tales from North Cork' by Edward Garner).